nikcleju/IT_LectureNotes/content/IT/InformationSources.myst.md

 \end{gather*}
 $$

-The probability values of $P$ and $Q$ are close, so the two DMS are similar.
-But exactly how much similar?
+The probability values of $P$ and $Q$ are close, so the two sources are similar.
+But exactly how similar?
+Can we quantify the "closeness" of the two sources?

 In many application we need a way to quantify how similar or how different are two probability distributions.
-The Kullback-Leibler distance (also known as *"Kullback-Leibler divergence"*, or *"cross-entropy"*, or *"relative entropy"*) is a way to quantify numerically how much different is one distribution from another one,
+The Kullback-Leibler distance (also known as *"Kullback-Leibler divergence"*, or *"cross-entropy"*, or *"relative entropy"*) is a way to quantify numerically how much different is one distribution from another one.

-The **Kullback–Leibler (KL) distance** of two distributions P and Q  is
+The **Kullback–Leibler (KL) distance** of two distributions P and Q  is:

 $$
 D_{KL}(P,Q) = \sum_i p(s_i) \log(\frac{p(s_i)}{q(s_i)})